hashicorp/terraform-provider-googleworkspace/docs/resources/user.md

 Optional:

 - **custom_language** (String) Other language.
 A user can provide their own language name if there is no corresponding Google III language code.
 If this is set, LanguageCode can't be set.
 - **language_code** (String) Language Code.
 Should be used for storing Google III LanguageCode string representation for language.
 Illegal values cause SchemaException.
+Defaults to `en`.
 - **preference** (String) If present, controls whether the specified languageCode is the user's preferred language.
 Allowed values are `preferred` and `not_preferred`.
-Default is `preferred`.
 Defaults to `preferred`.

 <a id="nestedblock--locations"></a>